 They investigate professional offences by members and fellows, and in 2018 they developed and launched the RCP500 Code of Conduct, in honour of our 500th anniversary.

 You can find out more about the censors in our new display outside the Censors’ Room at the RCP’s London office near Regent’s Park.
 If the room itself is not in use, feel free to take a look inside to view the 17th-century oak-panelled interior.

-The day-to-day operation of the RCP is delegated to the chief executive who is accountable to the BoT.
+The day-to-day operation of the RCP is delegated to the chief executive who is accountable to the Board of Trustees.
 The management and staff are ultimately accountable to the chief executive, and each RCP department is overseen by a designated senior officer (as described above) and a senior manager known as an executive director.

 Our annual report